 No. All members of a team must be from the same public school, private school, community organization or club, or after-school program.
 This means that students from different schools are eligible to be on the same team if they are all part of one of the aforementioned groups.
 Home-based high school students may join teams of any of the groups mentioned in this section or may start a team with other home-based high school students in their county.
 Home-based high school students must compete in the Adam Smith Division.

 Questions About The Exam

 For both divisions (Adam Smith and David Ricardo) the exam is a written multiple-choice test.
-The test has three sections consisting of 15 five-option multiple-choice questions in the area of macro, micro, and international economics as well as current events.
+The test has three sections consisting of 15 four-option multiple-choice questions in the area of macro, micro, and international economics as well as current events.
 Participants in the competition will have 20 minutes to complete each section of the test.
 For details on the competition format and scoring, visit our participation info page.

 For both divisions (Adam Smith and David Ricardo) the exam will consist of four to five rounds:

-- Rounds I–III of the National Finals competitions test consists of 15 five-option multiple-choice questions in the area of macro, micro, and international economics as well as current events.
+- Rounds I–III of the National Finals competitions test consists of 15 four option multiple-choice questions in the area of macro, micro, and international economics as well as current events.
 Participants in the competition will have 20 minutes to complete each test.
 For details on the competition format and scoring, visit our participation info page

 - The top two scoring teams in Rounds I – IV will advance to the quiz bowl round to determine the champion.